 Any lab test should ideally be available to view on the CBD company’s website.
 If there are no lab reports available, then you can contact the company directly to ask for this.
 (Although in our view a lack of test results on the website would be a bit of red flag, and you should probably look elsewhere.)

 Secondly, is the company a member of the Cannabis Trades Association?
-The CTA are the governing body for the CBD industry in the UK and they work with companies to make sure everything they do and claim is above board.
-Look for the CTA logo on the company’s website to make sure they are members.
+The CTA is the governing body for the CBD industry in the UK and they work with companies to make sure everything they do and claim is above board.
+Look for the CTA details on the company’s website to make sure they are members.

 Check the ingredients

 Before buying any CBD product, always check what is in the bottle to make sure you understand and are happy with the ingredients that are included.
 If there are no ingredients listed, then contact the company directly to find out – or consider buying from a different company altogether.
 In our mind, the best (and most trustworthy) CBD oils are those that are made completely from natural ingredients, and these should always be easy to find and understand.

 Know your CBD types

 When researching the right CBD oil for you, you’ll notice that there are usually 3 main different types of CBD available… Full Spectrum, Broad Spectrum and Isolate.